briansworth/briansworth.github.io/_posts/2017-3-25-Build-VM-With-PowerShell.md

 ---
 layout: post
-title: Hello World!
+title: Build a VM Using Only PowerShell
 ---

 In this post I will be building a Hyper-V Virtual Machine from scratch, using only PowerShell
 <br>

-### Prerequisistes
+### Prerequisites

 ----

 1. Hardware: Should be run on a physical machine (not a virtual machine)
 2. Operating System: Windows 8.1 Pro/Enterprise, Windows 10 Pro/Enterprise, Windows Server 2012 R2, Windows Server 2016
-3. No other HyperVisor: If you have Virtual Box or VMWare installed be aware that installing Hyper-V may break your other HyperVisor.
+3. No other Hypervisor: If you have Virtual Box or VMWare installed be aware that installing Hyper-V may break your other Hypervisor.
 5. Operating System ISO to install on the VM
 4. Permissions: Local Administrator, or Hyper-V Administrator